The Challenge

 Creating therapeutic VR environments demands more than visuals.
 For people to truly relax, the sound has to be convincing, natural, and emotionally grounding.
 That meant:

-The challenge was not just technical - it was about proving that sound could actively lower heart rate, reduce cortisol, and support mental well-being.
+The challenge was not just technical - it was about proving sound-led VR is associated with reductions in perceived stress and improved affect [2].

 The Process